mobizt/Firebase-ESP32/src/README.md

 QueryFilter.equalTo -       Value (number or string) matches the orderBy param

-Call [FirebaseData object].dataType to determine what type of data that successfully stores in the database.
+Call [FirebaseData object].dataType or [FirebaseData object].dataTypeNum to determine what type of data that successfully stores in the database.

-Call [FirebaseData object].jsonArray will return the pointer to FirebaseJsonArray object contains array of the payload returned from the server.
+Call [FirebaseData object].to<FirebaseJsonArray>() and [FirebaseData object].to<FirebaseJsonArray*>() will return reference to object and pointer to FirebaseJsonArray object that contains the array from payload.

-If the type of payload returned from the server is not an array, the function [FirebaseData object].jsonArray will contain empty array.
+If the type of payload returned from the server is not an array, the function [FirebaseData object].to<FirebaseJsonArray *>() will contain empty array.

 ```C++